jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-03-28-mister-ao486-core-part-9-windows-95-install.md

 Windows 95 will start for the first time.
 Follow the last few setup steps to set your username, password, timezone etc.

-Once those are done, the Windows 95 desktop will load:
+Once those are done, the Windows 95 desktop will load!

 ![](/img/posts/mister-ao486-welcome-to-windows-95.png)